 One of my Burmese star tortoise pens with tortoise safe plants.

 Babies and youngsters can be fed twice a day.
 Give the main meal in the morning during their first active period and a smaller snack in the afternoon during their second active time.
 Feeding tortoises AM and PM simulates their natural eating pattern in the wild.

 Adult tortoises can be fed every day as well, or you can skip 1-2 days a week.
-On those skip days, you can still leave out some finely chopped salad hay for them to snack on if desired.
-If Stars aren't truly hungry, they probably won't eat it, but at least you get a piece of mind that you are not starving them. :O)
+On those skip days, you can leave out some salad hay or hay pellets for them to snack on if desired.
+If stars aren't truly hungry, they probably won't touch them, but at least you have a piece of mind that you are not "starving" them. :O)

 Do not overfeed rich foods, for example, high protein and high fat pellets.
 Aim to provide a diet high in fiber, low in protein, and low in fat.

 Checking your tortoise’s poop regularly allows you to keep track of his health status.
 Fresh tortoise feces should be dark in color and firm in texture.
 If your tortoise's poop is constantly lighter green and loose, he may have internal parasites or he may be eating an incorrect diet.
 The higher the coarse fiber content in the food, the more undigested plant pieces can be seen in the waste matter.

 If you'd like to see a photo of dung that one of my Burmese stars pooped, click here. :O) The hay fibers are clearly visible in those sun-dried droppings.